lusignan/nexus-vscode/README.md

 # README
-This theme is a slight variation of the [Material Theme](https://marketplace.visualstudio.com/items?itemName=Equinusocio.vsc-material-theme) with some Python focused modifications.
-Everyone is welcome to it but it was built for my personal use and so may change dramatically and without warning.
+A dark grey theme with shades of cyan and purple built for Python.
+Theme is still in development and may change dramatically without warning.

 ## Screenshots